Inside: Are you looking for ways to be intentional in your everyday life? Here are 10 simple ways to bring an intentional focus to your daily life.

 This is a really helpful guide on how to practise active listening but in summary, it’s about listening to understand instead of listening to respond.

-If you’re not happy with your answers, what are one or two small things you could work on to bring yourself into alignment?
-Think about what you need more and less of in your life.
+- If you’re not happy with your answers, what are one or two small things you could work on to bring yourself into alignment?

 Related Post: Why You Should Start a Journaling Habit + How to Begin